LayCraft/pssg-cscp-cpu/cpu-app/ClientApp/README.md

 > `docker-clean.sh` Removes old and dead containers.

-> `docker-shell.sh` Opens a shell into the vsd-public-app-frontend.
+> `docker-shell.sh` Opens a shell into the cpu-public-app-frontend.
 This allows you to inspect installed dependencies in the npm directory or make changes to packages without rebuilding the container.

 > `docker-rebuild.sh` Rebuild the docker container after making a change to the node packages.
 Takes time and only needs to be done to initialize docker or update after module change.